 The 12-volt batteries have been selected to provide optimum performance for engine starting, house, and electronics loads.
-There are six (6) batteries.
-Three (3) lead acid batteries for the engines are located in the starboard mechanical space compartment and two (2) AGM batteries for house and electronics are located in the port mechanical space compartment.
+There are eight (8) batteries.
+Four (4) lead acid batteries are located in the port mechanical space compartment and three (3) AGM batteries for house and electronics are located in the starboard mechanical space compartment.
 The batteries are located on heavy duty sliding trays under the deck in the mechanical space.
 To inspect the battery condition remove the 1⁄2" pull pin holding the slide in place.
 Slide the entire tray inboard to gain access to the batteries and their electrical connections.
 One (1) AGM battery for the bow thruster is located forward of the berth and may be accessed by removing the mattress and opening the forward berth access panel.
 The AGM batteries are maintenance-free.
 Refer to the engine owner's manual for information about the circuit breakers installed on your engines.